HLT-ISTI/QuaPy/README.md

 # QuaPy

-A Python framework for Quantification
+A Quantification framework written in Python.